mflowgen/mflowgen/docs/stdlib-dc-synthesis.rst

 trace for the most critical timing paths, with the critical path listed first.

 ..
-Here is a list of checks you will want to run through before moving on to the next step:
+Here is a list of checks you will want to run through before moving on to the next node:
 ..
 .. - ``reports/foo`` -- foo bar.
 ..